The Asylum: 2010–present

 With the rise of video on demand (VOD) services in the early 2010s, the Asylum focused on digital distribution.
-Since VOD services would often categorize their films in alphabetical order, the Asylum added numbers or typographical symbols to the beginning of their film titles in order to been seen first, such as #1 Cheerleader Camp and 2-Headed Shark Attack.
+Since VOD services would often categorize their films in alphabetical order, the Asylum added numbers or typographical symbols to the beginning of their film titles in order to be seen first, such as #1 Cheerleader Camp and 2-Headed Shark Attack.
 The Asylum also released the film Hold Your Breath (stylized as #HoldYourBreath) in 10 AMC Theatres, as VOD services prioritized films with theatrical releases.
 Pluto TV became the studio's largest source of revenue, with an entire channel dedicated to Asylum films.
 Another VOD service, Tubi, commissioned the Asylum to produce 12 original films after the surprise popularity of the film Titanic II.
 Rimawi estimated that by 2012, 70 percent of the studio's films were original ideas.